paulhibbitts/test-docsify-this/README.md

 — J. Maxwell (Director & Associate Professor in the Publishing Program at Simon Fraser University)

 > Best tool I’ve found in years - this is one of those creations that is just done right, all the way to the core.
-— D. Malawey (Multidisciplinary Lab Coordinator, Texas A&M University, United States)
+— D. Malawey (Multidisciplinary Lab Coordinator, Texas A&M University)

 > Docsify-This has significantly improved my WordPress themes by being able to seamlessly embed into the interface the same documentation I use in the GitHub repository.
 This in turn has lead me to write better docs!
 I've barely scratched the surface of what Docsify-This can do as a simple-to-use web publishing tool.
 — A. Levine aka CogDog (Independent Educational Technologist)